 • be 75 feet away from property you do not control

-• be 25 to 50 feet away from drainage ditches or culverts
+• be 25 to 50 feet away from drainage ditches, culverts, streams, or ponds

 There are a variety of ways to complete a driven well.
 Often the connection to the discharge pipe is made underground using a pitless adaptor.
 The access pit must be dug around the well to below the frost line in cold climates.
 Depending on local codes the pit can later be backfilled or can be lined with concrete tile and cap, similar to a dug well.
 The pump may be located inside the home or on top of the well within the concrete tile or a pump house.

 Because these wells are simple and inexpensive, some people drill two and plumb them together for a better yield.
 However, like dug wells, they reach only shallow water, making them susceptible to contamination from surface sources.

 Over 15 million homes in the US draw their water from private wells and millions more use water drawn from municipal wells.
 Nearly all of these are drilled wells (see illustration).
 Most modern wells are drilled by rotary drill machines, which can easily drill through solid rock.